Gaussian Process Boosting: A Non-linear and Non-parametric Mixed Effects Model

 observed at locations $s_1,\dots,s_m$.
-Note that we use the terminology ``locations" since Gaussian processes are widely used in spatial statistics, but the locations can in general also consist of covariates, or features, that do not necessarily correspond to locations in a physical space.
-In particular, the locations can also contain the covariates $X_i$ or a subset of them.
-The matrix $Z$ can be either a binary incidence matrix to model multiple observations at the same locations and/or it can contain covariate data for random coefficient Gaussian processes, also called spatially varying coefficient models \citep{gelfand2003spatial}.
+Note that we use the terminology ``locations" adopted in spatial statistics, but the locations can in general consist of non-spatial predictor variables also called input features in machine learning.
+In particular, the locations can also contain the predictor variables $X_i$ or a subset of them.

 Often, the covariance function is assumed to be second-order stationary, mean-square continuous, and parametrized of the form